The ambition of progressive policing

 The good news is that no new kit is required: all this takes is thinking and talking, in an environment that embraces ideas and is ambitious enough to go for gold and move off the silver (second place) podium for a change.
 Just think: what if.

-Dr John Coxhead is Visiting Professor in Policing Innovation and Enterprise in the School for Business and Economics at Loughborough University, UK.
+Dr John Coxhead is Visiting Professor in Policing Innovation and Learning at Loughborough University, UK.

 Apfelbaum, E.P., Phillips, K.W., Richeson, J.A., (2014) Rethinking the Baseline in Diversity Research: Should We Be Explaining the Effects of Homogeniety?
 Perspectives on Psychological Science Vol. 9, Issues 3 (SAGE)